Dr. Raquel Huruta, M.D. gives us an overview of her pediatric practice as we all try to cope with this pandemic.

 Some young adults, especially between 18 and 22 years old, have a difficult time practicing social distancing.
 What can we do to make them understand the importance of this practice and the consequences of close contact during this time?

 Now that warmer temperatures are here, people are eager to go out and gather outside.
 Communication is key.
 We need to tell young adults that if they want to go out, they need to wear masks and gloves, and stay at least 6 feet apart.
 Also, they should try to meet small groups of people, between 6 and 10 people maximum.
-If everybody wears a mask, then chances are very slow that anyone will get the virus.
+If everybody wears a mask, then chances are very low that anyone will get the virus.

 Do you think that the death toll in this country is being calculated accurately?
 When someone is ill and dies during Covid-19, it seems like every single death now is being charged on Covid-19.
 How can the hospital make a better distinction between deaths caused by Covid-19 and deaths caused by other illnesses?

 Actually, hospitals have the control to determine if a person dies of Covid-19 or other illnesses.
 Anyone going to a hospital will get tested, even if you’re going for a colonoscopy or endoscopy or any other type of exam.
 It’s that simple, everyone gets tested.
-Hospitals follow the patience’s clinical progress and a lot of times doctors can easily determine if a patience died from Covid-19 or something else.
+Hospitals follow the patient’s clinical progress and a lot of times doctors can easily determine if a patient died from Covid-19 or something else.

 Many moms are having to work from home, and at the same time home school their young children.
 These are two very difficult tasks to juggle.
 Do you have any advice for moms out there on this boat?